 There are over 65 tombs in the Valley of the Kings.
 However, not all of them are open to the public.
 Many tombs are closed either for restoration work or to minimize the traffic of tourists in the tombs.

-Here is the list of open tombs that are included on your entrance ticket into the Valley of the Kings.
-Of these eight tombs, you can visit three with your entrance ticket.
+As of January 2024, here is the list of open tombs that are included on your entrance ticket into the Valley of the Kings.
+Of these tombs, you can visit three with your entrance ticket.

 KV1 – Ramesses VII